Improve Content Using Your Blog Analytics

 Truth be told, I’ve never fancied myself a writer.
 I would classify myself as a reader--someone who enjoys reading fiction and non-fiction book, blogs, and stories.
 I’m not bad at writing, and I don’t dislike the thought of having to write a blog or any kind of content to be put on the internet, I just never thought of myself as a writer in the way I had perceived that title.

 However, a few years ago my boss strongly "suggested" I read the book Everybody Writes by Ann Handley.
-I read the book, and whattya know!?
-According to Ms. Handley, I am, in fact, a writer.
-I put words together and put them on the internet for people like you to read, thus making me a writer, and a publisher to boot.
+I read the book, and according to Handley, I am, in fact, a writer.
+I put words together and put them on the internet for people like you to read--thus making me a writer, and a publisher to boot.

 What Experts tell Us

 Let’s diverge for just a moment and look at what the experts are currently telling us makes good content for your website.

 Since the beginning of search engines, we've been hearing that Content is King and that your web content needs to be engaging.
 It’s still true today, so let’s get a little more granular in the specifics of what content needs to look like today.